modernweb-dev/web/docs/guides/going-buildless/es-modules.md

 }
 ```

-Because of the nature of dynamic imports, the above function returns a promise, so wou need to use the `await` keyword:
+Because of the nature of dynamic imports, the above function returns a promise, so you need to use the `await` keyword:

 ```js
 const component = await loadComponent();